Apptrixie/NLP_using_tensorflow/Help Document.md

 NumPy, which stands for Numerical Python, is a library consisting of multidimensional array objects and a collection of routines for processing those arrays.
 Using NumPy, mathematical and logical operations on arrays can be performed.
 We use NumPy to create arrays for padded sequences for the sentences in the data set.

+5) Matplotlib library
+Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+We have used matplotlib to plot 2 graphs:
+(i) the accuracy between test and train data set
+(ii) loss between test and train data set